mys-lang/mys/docs/language-reference/overloading.rst

        v2 = neg(i8(-5))  # Calls func 2.
        # v3 = neg(-5)  # Error.
 Ambigious call.
 Both func 1 and 2 possible.

-Operator overloading is similar to Python.
+Operator overloading is similar to Ruby.
 Below is an example class that defines ``+``, ``-``, ``*`` and ``/``.

 .. code-block:: mys